-Leaves for Victims of Domestic Violence, Sexual Violence, Gender Violence, or Other Crime of Violence
+Leaves for Victims of Domestic Violence, Sexual Violence, or Gender Violence

-An unpaid leave from work is available to any staff member who: (1) is a victim of domestic or sexual violence, gender violence, or any other crime of violence or (2) has a family or household member who is a victim of such violence whose interests are not adverse to the employee as it relates to the domestic violence, sexual violence, gender violence, or any other crime of violence.
+An unpaid leave from work is available to any staff member who: (1) is a victim of domestic or sexual violence, or (2) has a family or household member who is a victim of domestic or sexual violence whose interests are not adverse to the employee as it relates to the domestic or sexual violence.
 The unpaid leave allows the employee to seek medical help, legal assistance, counseling, safety planning, and other assistance without suffering adverse employment action.